Isla de Aves: Environment

+Mostly sand, a small portion of Isla de Aves has some scrubby vegetation.
+It is a resting and breeding place for seabirds and a nesting site for green sea turtles.
+The island, along with its surrounding waters, has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of brown noddies and sooty terns.

 Impact of hurricanes

+The island's low profile makes it a hazard to navigation, and many ships have been wrecked here.
+It is sometimes completely submerged during hurricanes.
 For some time the island has been in danger of eroding altogether, and Venezuelan authorities are considering ways to protect it, along with the territorial claims to the Caribbean Sea which radiate from Isla de Aves.
 The impact of Hurricane Allen in the 1980 Atlantic hurricane season divided it into two parts, but accretions of coral have subsequently reunited it.
 On August 17, 2007, the force of Hurricane Dean severely eroded the island.